Tokyo Disney Disability Access Services (DAS) beginner’s guide

 What happens if I miss my return time or are running late?

-You have up to 30 minutes after your return time passes to turn up to the ride.
-So you can arrive back up to thirty minutes late after your stated DAS pass return time.
+You have up to 15 minutes ONLY after your return time passes to turn up to the ride.
+So you can arrive back up to fifteen minutes late after your stated DAS pass return time.
+Cast Members expect you to be on time.
+You cannot enter any earlier.

 What Tokyo Disneyland Holiday Planning Facebook Group members say…